NickGrunert/master-thesis/modules/03_truth_compare.typ

       label: <fig:truth_compare:metrics>,
     )

-    The R2 score's open range of $(-infinity, 1]$ complicates analysis.
-    Interpreting the R2 score poses a significant challenge, as it would necessitate the creation of a valid interpretation of the relationship between the score's magnitude and the performance of the algorithm.
-    An evaluation indicates that the values predominantly manifest a negative tendency, with most instances exhibiting lower magnitudes.
-    However, it is noteworthy that some instances display significantly higher magnitudes.
-    This observation strongly suggests that the algorithmic correlation does not align much with the suppositions made in this particular section.
-    However, the fundamental principle of the R2 score and the assessment of the congruence between the data and a linear model remains an essential property of the algorithm, a consideration that will be pertinent to the subsequent steps.

-    The R2 score demonstrated by @fig:truth_compare:metrics:a is notably negative, suggesting a complete absence of correlation between the algorithm and the ground truth data.
-    However, an examination of the data suggests an alternative conclusion, indicating a linear relationship that is simply tilted, rather than originating from the origin (0, 0), as the R2 score implemented here assumes.

-    In direct comparison, the @fig:truth_compare:metrics:c metric reveals a strong correlation with the ground truth data, as evidenced by it's calculated R2 score.
+    @fig:truth_compare:metrics:c reveals a strong correlation with the ground truth data, as evidenced by it's calculated R2 score.
     This observation indicates that the linear relationship between the scores and truth scores is more skewed towards the origin in comparison to the scenario depicted before, but does not generally depict a better linear relationship between the data itself.

     @fig:truth_compare:metrics:b offers yet another perspective.